 Medium: Gouache on Vellum (backed with playing card)

-This portrait of young gentleman was likely painted in France by an artist in the circle of Francois Clouet.
+This portrait of a young gentleman was likely painted in France by an artist in the circle of Francois Clouet.
 It is dated 1558 and aside from the sitter’s age, his identity has been lost over the centuries.

 It is perhaps one of the earliest cases of gold calligraphy in a French miniature, something already common in their English equivalents – which might suggest an artistic exchange between the two countries many decades before Nicholas Hilliard moved to Paris in 1576.

 And though we cannot put a name to whoever painted this example, it is likely that the painter had been working in France since the early 1530s.
 An earlier miniature, almost certainly by the same hand and depicting the Count of Vaudémont (1500-1528) passed through Mirabaud & Mercier in 2019, whilst another comparable miniature of Antoine King of Navarre was sold at Sotheby’s in 2018 with an attribution to Francois Clouet (1522-1572).

 It is interesting to note that both examples showed imperfections to the azurite background, something also true of the present painting, though remedied with a later layer of blue paint.

 In a recent essay published by the Paul Mellon Centre, the conservator Polly Saltmarsh describes how azurite “was a difficult pigment to handle in a water-based medium.
 To achieve a uniform background, an initial wash was applied to the background using a brush, followed by a second layer with a higher content of azurite pigment.”